paulchen/smarthome-events/README.md

 #### Actual server

+You will need JDK 11 or higher and Maven.

+Compile the server using `mvn clean install appassembler:assemble`.

 Copy `events.properties.dist` to `events.properties` and edit the file accordingly.

 Copy `misc/smarthome-events.service` to `/etc/systemd/system` and edit it to your needs.